What are the legal requirements to get married in australia?

 Celebrant error in giving notice

-You will need to fill out an Application to Shorten Period of Notice of Intent to Marry form and lodge it with the Registry of Births, Deaths and Marriages, along with supporting documents for approval before your marriage can be solemnised.
-Fees will be charged by BDM upon application.
+You will need to fill out an Application to Shorten Period of Notice of Intent to Marry and lodge it with the Registry of Births, Deaths and Marriages along with supporting documents.
+The application must be approved before your marriage can be solemnised.
+Administration fees will be charged by BDM upon application.

 What are the legal bits during the ceremony?

 “I am legally registered to solemnise marriages according to law.
 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
 Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”

 The Vows (couple)

 “I call upon the persons here present to witness that I, A.B. (or C.D.), take thee, C.D. (or A.B.), to be my lawful wedded (wife or husband, or spouse)."